Best Sandals for Kids with Overpronation in 2026 — Improve Posture and Prevent Pain

 Key Features

-• Order a whole size larger than your child’s current foot size
+• Fitting tip: size a full size up from your child’s current foot length

 A practical and affordable option that parents consistently praise for its durability.
 The three hook-and-loop straps provide a secure adjustable fit and the cushioned MD footbed offers all-day comfort — making it a great entry-level supportive sandal for children with mild overpronation.